gammarf/grf_sphinx/server.rst

 Server
 ******

-Server source is not (yet) open.
 This section covers basic server structure and usage from a consumer standpoint.

-You can log into the demo server (https://gammarf.io:8080); user and pass are 'grfdemo'.
+Server source is not yet open.
+However the server is free to use and anyone can create their own clusters.
+One can log into the server (https://gammarf.io:8080) with user and pass 'grfdemo' for a tour.

 Organization